 This is a good nerve glide if you have stiffness in the neck and upper back — a common occurrence for those who sit at a desk all day.

 Start seated in a chair with your feet flat on the floor in front of you and your back straight.
 Take your right hand and place it behind your lower back.
 Relax your arms and neck on both sides but maintain a good posture.

 Take your left hand and place it on the top of your head and slightly over on the right side.
 Very slowly and gently, pull your head down and to the left until you feel a stretch on the right side of your neck, then stop.
 You should feel the stretch from the base of your skull to your shoulder and upper back.
 Hold for a few counts, release, and repeat.

 There are specific issues and areas where nerve flossing could be extra helpful.
 Sciatica is one of these.
 This is a nerve that goes along your spine, down the backside of your leg all the way down to your foot.
 You could experience pain anywhere along the sciatic nerve.
 Performing nerve flossing could reduce this pain.

 Another issue is carpal tunnel syndrome, an issue often caused by sitting too much at a computer.
 This is recognized by a tingling feeling in your wrist and/or hand and fingers.
 The underlying issue here is compression of the nerves in your arm.
 Either the median or radial nerve.
 By performing a nerve glide for these nerves, you could reduce or completely eliminate the pain.

 Benefits and Things To Think About

-There are a number of benefits that comes with performing nerve flossing.
-But there are also a number of things you should think about before, and during the practice.
+There are a number of benefits that come with performing yoga.
+But there are also a number of things you should think about before and during the practice.

-- When performing Nerve flossing it is important that it is not.
+When performing Nerve flossing it is important that it is not painful.
 If you experience pain, stop right away.

 What is nerve flossing?